Elena of Moldavia: Biography

-Elena married Ivan the Young in 1483, giving birth to Prince Dmitry Ivanovich.
-After the death of her spouse in 1490, her son was appointed the next heir to the throne.
+Negotiations to marry her to Ivan Ivanovich ("the Young"), heir to the throne of Moscow, began in the late 1470s.
+Elena married Ivan the Young on 12 January 1483, and gave birth to Dmitry Ivanovich on 10 October 1483.
+After the death of her spouse in 1490, her son, who had borne only the title prince, was appointed as the heir to the Russian throne and made co-ruler in 1498.
 She actively participated in politics at court to protect her son's interests and rights to succession against Sophia Palaiologina, the stepmother of her late spouse, who wished for her son to be appointed heir.
+The Judaizers, a religious sect in Russia, also found a patron in Elena.

-In 1502, the Sophia faction defeated the Elena faction and Elena and her son were imprisoned.
-She was poisoned in prison in 1505.
+In 1502, the faction of Sophia defeated the faction of Elena.
+She was transferred to a prison in Moscow with her son, where she was apparently murdered on 18 January 1505.